pauline-ann/sc-assessment/EXPLANATION.md

 ### Any noteworthy logic/style decisions you made?
 If so, what is your reasoning?
 - Throughout each function, I used a recursive approach to find the solution.
 Since we are using a `TreeNode` class to represent a node and its' descendants, the tree itself is a recursive data structure.
 This is because the child nodes of a `TreeNode`, are TreeNodes themselves.
 Therefore, when traversing the tree, the function can call upon itself to traverse the current node's descendants.
 My code came out cleaner this way as I was able to reuse the same logic as we go through each node.
 - For the `demoteEmployee` function, I used a global variable named `found` to denote whether the employee we are looking for has been found.
 This avoids traversing the tree's other branches, thus improving efficiency.
 However, a slight risk made by using global variables is causing possible unexpected side effects.
-To avoid this, special attention must be made so that the variable isn't used in other functions and `found === true` when `demoteEmployee` is called.
+To avoid this, special attention must be made so that the variable isn't used in other functions and `found === false` when `demoteEmployee` is called.
 - I created the `swapEmployeeValue` function to swap the TreeNode Value when two nodes at different depth indices are being switched.
 This way, the `demoteEmployee` and `promoteEmployee` can share the logic within it to swap node values.
 - I also made the assumption that there is only one root node (in this case Sarah), and that each employee's unique identifier would be their name.
 If not, a unique ID would be generated to account for employees with shared names.